This article has links to products and services we recommend, which we may make a commission from.

 This Vietnamese peanut sauce makes a wonderful accompaniment to grilled meats.
 You can also use it with shrimp and pork dishes.
 And, if you are a tofu eater, this peanut sauce will add depth to the flavors of your meal.

-If you love savory flavors in your eggs, you’ll enjoy this peanut dipping sauce in an omelette.
+If you love savory flavors in your eggs, you’ll enjoy this peanut dipping sauce in an omelet.
 A little peanut sauce will instantly improve your eggs making it a fully fledged delicacy.

 Is Vietnamese Peanut Sauce Gluten-free?